-Applicants are strongly encouraged to read the entire Action Plan for the disaster year that they are eligible for prior to completing and submitting an application for funding assistance.
+Before completing and submitting an application for funding assistance, applicants are strongly encouraged to read the entire Action Plan for the disaster year for which they are eligible.
 A copy of the respective Action Plans and all applicable amendments may be found on the GLO's DRRP webpage.